 Anti-racism and Cultural Diversity Officer, U of T

 |John Leung||Undergraduate Student, New College|

-The task force will present two reports: an interim report at an appropriate time of the Task Force’s choosing and a final report to be submitted by early September 2018.
+The task force will present two reports: an interim report at an appropriate time of the Task Force’s choosing and a final report to be submitted by September 2018.